Fast for Life: Roots of the 1983 International Fast For Life

 A 24-page guide to political fasting was produced in 1980 giving a brief history of political fasting, how fasts should be conducted, and how to organize for a political fast.
-There followed in June 1982 a Fast for Disarmament originating in Washington DC and aimed at the United Nations Special Session on Nuclear Disarmament in New York.
+There followed in June 1982 a Fast for Disarmament originating in Washington, D.C., and aimed at the United Nations Special Session on Nuclear Disarmament in New York.
 At this time Gray and Granada met for the first time with Fernex.
-On June 19, 1982 the three announced that if the development, testing, production and deployment of nuclear weapons had not been stopped by the symbolic date of August 6, 1983, then they would begin an open-ended fast.
+On June 19, 1982, the three announced that if the development, testing, production and deployment of nuclear weapons had not been stopped by the symbolic date of August 6, 1983, then they would begin an open-ended fast.
 Throughout this fast, designed to appeal to conscience, fasters would be guided by Gandhi's principles of non-violence.
 In introducing the Fast, it was noted that the struggle for peace and justice requires that non-violent actions be commensurate with the evil faced, fasting being such an action.
 As with all non-violent methods, suffering is taken upon oneself and not imposed on the opponent.
 The Fast For Life is seen as an experiment in truth, seeking change through moral suasion.